Kubernetes' command line interface (CLI),

 kubectl can continue to use the binary to interact with Kubernetes primitives, with no changes required to the OpenShift Dedicated cluster.

-For more information, see the kubectl docs.
+For more information, see the kubectl documentation.